Belmont Farm Nursery School Limited

 Reserving Your Child’s School Place

 To request a place for your child at the School, you must contact the School and arrange for a visit and meeting with the Principal.
-You must then complete a Registration Form and return it to the School along with your non-refundable registration fee.
+You must then complete an Interest Form and return it to the School.
 The School office will later confirm by post whether a place is available for your child.
 Once you receive your Offer Letter, you will need to sign the Confirmation of Application, pay the deposit (and parent bond if applicable) and make arrangements for the first month’s fees to be paid.

 If you reside overseas, or in the United Kingdom on a temporary basis (for example on secondment or in diplomatic service), the School may require you to pay a Parent Bond and the amount of any Parent Bond will be set out in the Offer Letter.
 The Parent Bond will be refunded (without interest) one month after your child has left the School provided that you have given the correct period of notice of termination and you have complied with your other obligations.